iAPX/minipavi-fwk/docs/en/README.md

-## If you want to develop from scratch instead
+## If you want to develop Service andControllers from scratch instead, there are your ressources

 - [Service files organization](./Service-files-organization.md)